The Ultimate NFT & Web3 Glossary for Artists & Creators

 F – Fiat money

-Gas is the fee required to make a transaction on the Ethereum network.
+In the context of this Web3 glossary, gas is the fee required to make a transaction on the Ethereum network.
 The exact price of the gas fee depends on demand and supply.

 A hot wallet is a wallet connected to the internet.
 It enables holders to send, receive and store tokens.
 Hot wallets are secured by public and private keys that facilitate transactions.